N0il/FEUP-ML_Loans_Classifier/log.md

 - **Data visualization**: While statistical data exploration methods have specific questions and objectives, data visualization does not necessarily have a specific question.
 It can just be performed to explore data and get a sense of what the shape of the data is.
 There are various methods to accomplish this, like, PCA, t-SNE, Perplexity, Cluster size, Topology, Nondeterministic results and UMAP.

-So, we start by doing an univariant analisys of some of the most relevant variables to our business goal.
+So, we start by doing an univariant analisys and check the outliers of the most relevant variables to our business goal.

 #### **Loan Status**
 - This is by far the most relevant attribute, as it is the one that states if a loan is running well or not and in a sense it is what our model will have to predict.

-#### **Loan Amount**
+#### **Loan Amount and DUration**
-- TODO
+- Both the loan amount and duration are also of extreme importance in a way that they are intrinsically connected to the difficulty of the loan completion.
+If the amount is to high for the loanee's monthly income, then it will probably struggle to complete it, or it will just take too much time.
+Moreover, if the duration is too short and the amount is also high, once again, the loanee will end up on a situation were the monthly installment might be too  high for their income, or available capital.

 #### **Loan Duration**
-- TODO
+- DOING IT ABOVE

 #### **Loan Date**
 - TODO